activisthandbook/activisthandbook/articles/support.md

 langCode: en
 articleID: R9w-vA6Vx9LIaumq6C5Z1qlXrnqYlMyl
 languageCollectionID: fe6muhGb1-y-9uGUkqw4WG-9sh5jeBHY
-updatedTimestamp: 1677134733536
+updatedTimestamp: 1679313506402
 createdTimestamp: 1597659940098
-wordCount: 329
+wordCount: 287
 tags: []
 ---

+This page has been archived.

+> ⚠️ This page has been archived.
+Check out the [contributing guides](/contribute) instead.

+* * *

-**Contributing to Activist Handbook should be easy.
+Contributing to Activist Handbook should be easy.
 That is why we wrote some guides to help you get started.
-If you are a new volunteer, this is the place to be.**
+If you are a new volunteer, this is the place to be.

-> Don't know where to start?
-We recommend all new volunteers to [**start with the basics**](/support/basics).
->
-> If you have any questions, reach out to us on Slack or send a message to: [contact@activisthandbook.org](mailto:contact@activisthandbook.org)

 ## General guides